helix-iot/helix-sandbox/docs/accessing.md

-## Accessing the Helix sandbox web interface
+## Accessing the Helix Sandbox web interface

 - You can use your preferred web browser
 - Access: http://<HELIX_IP>:5000